 - Current CV

 - Detailed budget

-All application materials should be converted into pdf files and submitted HERE.
-Applications will be reviewed by Faculty Affairs | Professional Development | Diversity and Research Administration and decisions made on a rolling basis.
 NOTE: Since applications are taken on a rolling basis those received early in the fiscal year will be at an advantage for funding.
-Key criteria for evaluation will include time in rank (priority to those within first 1-3 years as Associate Professor), forecasted short- and long-term impact on trajectory of the PIs career, and departmental support.
+Key criteria for evaluation will include time in rank (priority to those within the first one to three years as an associate professor), forecasted short- and long-term impact on the trajectory of the PIs career, and departmental support.

 Faculty will be expected to provide a brief summary (one-page max) within one month following the experience and then a second summary one year following the experience.
 The first summary will focus on the general outcome of the experience while the second summary will detail how the experience impacted the faculty member’s work.